Outblock/flow-mcp/README.md

 # Flow MCP Monorepo

-This monorepo contains a collection of Modular Command-line Processors (MCPs) for interacting with the Flow blockchain and its EVM environment.
+This monorepo contains a collection of Model Context Protocol (MCPs) for interacting with the Flow blockchain and FLOW-EVM environment.

 ## Packages